arthurarts/exif-file-renamer/README.md

 WARNING: use at own risk.
 Test first with a test directory before letting it loose on complete directory structure.

-renames images and video files to prefix it with yyyyDDmm_ pattern so the alphabetic order is identical to the chronological order.
+Renames images and video files to prefix it with yyyyDDmm_ pattern so the alphabetic order is identical to the chronological order.
+Works on most video and image types, including raw files.
+Notable exception: m2ts and mts files.

 1. start up application